IainDoucette/MiniProj2ProteinDesign/README.md

 The Proj2MyProtein image is an image of the best protein generated in PDB Protein Design

 The Proj2ProteinFolding video shows the predicted folding pattern of the same protein in Proj2MyProtein

+Proj2Sequence is the sequence of the displayed protein